-Operating mode Use Heating types → "Operating the appliance" on page 16 There are various finely tuned heating types for the optimal preparation of your food.
-Assist → "Dishes" on page 33 For many dishes, there are preprogrammed setting values.
+Operating mode Use Heating types $\rightarrow$ "Operating the appliance" on page 16 There are various finely tuned heating types for the optimal preparation of your food.
+Assist $\rightarrow$ "Dishes" on page 31 For many dishes, there are prepro- grammed setting values.
 Microwave → "Microwave" on page 19 You can use the microwave to cook, heat up or defrost your dishes more quickly.
-MicroCombi → "Microwave" on page 19 You can use the microwave combination function to switch on the microwave and a type of heating.
-Cleaning → "Cleaning function" on page 27 There are several cleaning functions available: EcoClean Direct and Drying.
+MicroCombi → "Microwave" on page 19 You can use the microwave combina- tion function to switch on the micro- wave and a type of heating.
+Drying → "Microwave" on page 19 Use after every microwave operation.
 Basic settings → "Basic settings" on page 24 You can change your appliance's basic settings to suit your needs.